 The growing number of informal caregivers continues to rise parallel to the increasing number of older adults in Santa Clara County and across the nation.
 Data available at the national and state level identified that one in ten individuals are caregivers to adults age 50 or older and these individuals.
 Subsequently, through the needs assessment conducted, about one in five SCC Older Adult Survey respondents reported caring for another person.
-In SCC of the average cost of memory care is \$6,265/month, which is 31% higher than the
+In Individuals who identify as a caregiver often have lower health, decreased wellbeing, and face financial challenges to supplement care for their loved one.
+In SCC, the average cost of memory care is \$6,265/month, which is 31% higher than the national median.
+Consequentially, about 67% of the caregiver survey respondents revealed that they must either